-How to entertain your GRANDCHILDREN on a Long Visit, Tips from a Florida Retiree.
+How to Entertain Your Grandchildren on a Long Visit, Tips From a Florida Grandfather.

 As a Grandparent with visiting Kids